intaekim-gea/qr_code_scanner/README.md

 [![pub package](https://img.shields.io/pub/v/qr_code_scanner_plus?include_prereleases)](https://pub.dartlang.org/packages/qr_code_scanner_plus)

+**If you are starting a new project, you should probably look at the [mobile_scanner](https://pub.dev/packages/mobile_scanner) package as it is actively maintained**.

-# Important note
+# Important note: Maintenance only fork

 This is a fork of `qr_code_scanner` package with extra maintenance done to fix Android and WEB support.
 As such, it is targeting mainly existing users of qr_code_scanner.

-**Extra help desired:** I would happily review improvements and bug fixes.
 **No new features:** This package will not implement any new features.
 This is maintanance fork only.

-**If you are starting a new project and you do not need WEB support, you may want to also look at the [mobile_scanner](https://pub.dev/packages/mobile_scanner) as it may be superior**.
+# Help Desired

+I would happily review improvements and bug fixes.

 Since the underlying frameworks of this package, [zxing for android](https://github.com/zxing/zxing) and [MTBBarcodescanner for iOS](https://github.com/mikebuss/MTBBarcodeScanner) are both not longer maintaned, this plugin is no longer up to date and in maintenance mode only.
 Only bug fixes and minor enhancements will be considered.